 16) Pet Business Marketing

 The key to success for many small businesses is to find and fill a niche market.
 Pet business marketing is an example of this.
 There are so many pet businesses now that it's possible to run a successful marketing business that caters to the needs of pet business owners exclusively.
 FWV Fetching, for instance, provides everything from blogging placement and social media through trade show campaigns exclusively for pet businesses since 2003.
 If you have the marketing expertise, pet marketing might be the business you’ve been looking for.

 17) Pet Portrait Business

 And if you have artistic talent and love animals, you might start a pet business painting portraits of people's pets.
 Along these same lines, you might start a pet photography business if that's where your talents lie.
-I would think you would need a lot of patience during the sittings needed when you were working to portray an animal, too.
+You'll probably need a lot of patience during the sittings needed when you're working to portray an animal, too.
 Be that as it may, as people give their pets more and more importance in their lives, they seem to have an increasing need to commemorate them.